How to Enable or Disable Screen Savers in Windows 11

 3. Scroll to the bottom and click Screen saver.

-4. A small window will appear.
+4. A small window will pop up.
 Choose your preferred screen saver from the drop-down menu.

 7. Click OK to save your changes.